aelogica/express_templates/README.md

 Provides a DSL for HTML templates using a declarative style of Ruby as an alternative to Erb or HAML.

+Although originally we implemented our own DSL and used a code generation approach, this gem now uses [ActiveAdmin's arbre](https://github.com/activeadmin/arbre).
+Arbre is widely used as part of ActiveAdmin, has a long history and many contributors and is conceptually much simpler.

 ## Usage

 Add this to your gemfile: